thinking-machines-lab/tinker-feedback/README.md

 # Tinker feedback

-Welcome to the Tinker feedback.
+Welcome to Tinker feedback.

 This respository is used to collect feedback on [Tinker][0] - please file all your bug reports and feature requests here.
-To engage with the team, please file an issue with as much detail as you can offer.
+To engage with the team, please open an issue with as much detail as you can offer.

 We will get back to you within 1 business day.